iturdikulov/notes/research/CG_Cookie-Blender_Basics.md

 Solid shading mode support textures, check top right menu (shading menu).

 Blender (by default) not storing textures in blend files, so be careful.
-If you move texture somewhere, blender don't track this changes and then you need to manually relink texture.
+If you move texture somewhere, blender don't track this changes, and then you need to manually relink texture.
 But you can pack this texture into blend file (File → External Data → Pack Resources).

 # 19 - Cameras and Rendering

-Reneder is happens from current active camera (Black triangle on top).
+Render is happens from current active camera (Black triangle on top).
 You can change active camera in scene settings (Properties panel → Scene tab).
 Or use C+NUM0 keybinding.

-Yousualy you need to rotate camera on Z-axis.
-Or better rotate/transformCG Cookie  from local camera orientation (R → X,Y and G-Z)
+You usually need to rotate camera on Z-axis.
+Or better rotate/transform from local camera orientation (R → X,Y and G-Z)

-Clipping affect to Z-fighting, try to change it if you see weried artifacts.
+Clipping affect to Z-fighting, try to change it if you see weird artifacts.

-You can render viewpor from View → Viewport Render Image.
+You can render viewport from View → Viewport Render Image.

 Material shading mode use EEVEE render.

 To render image with transparency go to Render settings → Film and enable Transparent.

 # 20 - Materials and Lighting

 You can drag & drop colors/materials between material properties.

 You can adjust viewport material in Viewport Display tab of Material properties.

 You can input values without zero, for example 0.5 can be `.5`.

-Yellow dot in Color property usualy indicate that you can add some node to this property.
+Yellow dot in Color property usually indicate that you can add some node to this property.

 Alternative to Sky texture is Environment texture (HDR).
 Is used to light your scene using an environment map image file as a texture.
 NOTE: disable transparency in render settings, if you use Environment Texture.
-To rotate this texture change Vector input (Directions of texture) In Surface tab to Vector Mapping, then In second verctor input set Texture Coordinates to Generated and adjust required properties.
+To rotate this texture change Vector input (Directions of texture) In Surface tab to Vector Mapping, then In second vector input set Texture Coordinates to Generated and adjust required properties.

 Use C-M-NUM0 to snap camera to view.

-To make shadow more soft, change radius in light properties or you can use circle control (aviable for selected light source) in viewport.
+To make shadow more soft, change radius in light properties, or you can use circle control (aviable for selected light source) in viewport.

-Sun light type - position is no matter, only rotation and point location is matter.
+Sunlight type - position is no matter, only rotation and point location is matter.

 # 21 - Intro to 3D Animation